enlivengo/admincore/README.md

 ### Actions

-Qor Admin provide four kinds of actions:
+Qor Admin has defined four modes of actions:

-* Bulk actions
+* Bulk actions (will be shown in index page as bulk actions)
-* Edit form action
+* Edit form action (will be shown in edit page)
-* Show page action
+* Show page action (will be shown in show page)
-* Menu item action
+* Menu item action (will be shown in table's menu)

-They all using qor reosurce's `Action` method to register themselves, and using `Visible` to contol where to show them
+They could be registered with the `Action`, and using `Modes` to contol where to show them

 ```go
 product.Action(&admin.Action{